 - Applicants must owe over $10,000 to their university or student loan provider, with an outstanding balance owed at the time of application or an anticipated balance owed within the next year.

 Candidates will be judged on the basis of demonstrated journalistic ability and commitment to the field of journalism.
-The deadline to apply is Sunday, April 21 at 11:59pm PT.
+The deadline is May 29 at 11:59pm PT.
 Please be sure to gather all the required materials before beginning the application.
 You will be required to submit the following:

 - Proof of current enrollment at your university